 “What advice would you give our product and customer success teams?”
 Repositions the customer as a constructive advisor and often produces the most direct, actionable feedback of the entire interview.

-Using this question bank effectively
+How do you use this question bank effectively in practice?

 These questions are a reference library, not a sequential script.
 Select 8-12 per interview based on account context, follow the customer’s narrative rather than rigid question order, and invest most time in probing follow-ups.
 The goal is depth on the most relevant themes, not breadth across all of them.